antariandel/daqhats_dev/examples/c/mcc118/README.md

 - **multi_hat_synchronous_scan**: acquires synchronous data from up to eight MCC 118 HATs using external clock and trigger options.
-Refer to the README in the data_logger example folder for more information.
+Refer to the README in the multi-hat_synchronous_scan example folder for more information.

 - **single_value_read**: reads and displays a single data value for each selected channel on each iteration of a software timed loop.